Tengoku18/thirft-verse/supabase/README.md

 ## Required Migrations

+### For New Database Setup:
-You need to run these migrations in order:
+Run these migrations in order:
-1. **create-profiles-table.sql** - User profiles and authentication
+1. **create-profiles-table.sql** - User profiles and authentication (includes address column)
 2. **create-products-table.sql** - Product listings and marketplace

+### For Existing Database (Migration):
+If your database already exists but is missing the address column:
+- **add-address-to-profiles.sql** - Adds address column to existing profiles table

 ## Setup Instructions